Marie Louise of Hesse-Kassel: First regency

-Traits and relationship with children
+Traits and relationships with children

 After her husband died, Marie Louise found herself a 23-year-old widow residing in a foreign country.
 She became inherently pessimistic and agonized over the affairs of her children.
 This pessimistic trait passed onto her daughter Amalia as well, causing her to be melancholy and withdrawn her whole life.
 Her son William inherited her heavy Germanic looks, rather than "the finely etched ascetic looks which his father had shared with William III".
 William was sickly as a child, and was rigidly disciplined and educated by Marie Louise with great care in the city of Leeuwarden.

 Marie Louise had a good relationship with her son, so that by the time of his coming of age in 1729, she was invited to take equal part in the celebrations.
 In his youth, she sent him daily letters reminding him to do such things as brush his teeth and get plenty of sleep; he duly responded to each letter patiently.

 Marie Louise was described to be frugal, especially in comparison to the excesses of her mother-in-law Henriette Amalia.
 Due to this frugality, she was able to give large sums to various charitable causes.
 On one occasion, a nobleman offered her lavish hospitality; she replied by asking if he did not feel guilty at using money he could have donated to the poor.

-Son's marriage
+Marriage of William IV, Prince of Orange

 Marie Louise's son William married Anne, Princess Royal, eldest daughter of George II of Great Britain, on 25 March 1734 at St James's Palace in London.
 Upon return of the wedding party to the Netherlands, William had written his mother, warning her that Anne was allowed precedence over Marie Louise because she was his wife and a king's daughter.
 This warning was hardly needed, as Marie Louise had eagerly exited Prinsenhof as soon as her son came of age, opting to live in an elegant but unpretentious house in Harlingen.
 She had long displayed her disinterest in royal technicalities and the royal lifestyle.
 She welcomed her son and his new wife upon their arrival, but then returned to her quiet house, taking no part in their ceremonious entry.

-Second Regency
+Second regency

 From 1759 until her death in 1765, Marie Louise also served as regent for her young grandson William V, Prince of Orange, after the previous regent (his mother and Marie Louise's daughter-in-law, Anne) died.
 Marie Louise was succeeded as regent by Duke Louis Ernest of Brunswick-Lüneburg and her granddaughter Princess Caroline of Nassau-Weilburg.